ory/docs/docs/kratos/self-service/flows/user-facing-errors.md

 title: User-Facing Errors
 ---

-Because Ory Kratos does not render User Interfaces, we implemented a flow that allows you to implement the error page in any way you want.
+Because Ory Kratos doesn't render User Interfaces, we implemented a flow that allows you to implement the error page in any way you want.

 ## User-Facing Errors in the Browser